-You can set a variety of properties for an Acrobat form field, depending on the form field type.
+You can set various properties for an Acrobat form field, depending on the form field type.
 The properties for each type of form field are selected on a series of tabs.
 When you change a property, it is applied as soon as you select another property or press Enter.

 All types of form fields have a General tab and an Actions tab.
 Other tabs appear only in specific types of form fields.
 The Options tab appears for most form field types but the options available are unique to each type of form field.